cliosight/cliosight_templates/json_examples/project_issue_tracker/README.md

 ### Assumptions of the design

 1. A Project can have multiple project requirements and associated projects.
-A Project Requirement similarly can have multiple projects and related requirements to track dependencies.
+A Project Requirement similarly can be associated with multiple projects and other requirements for tracking dependencies.
 2. A project team can be composed of employees, clients, contract workers, business partners and other stakeholders who might assume managerial roles within the team.
 3. A Team Member Contact is a record maintained by the project manager for co-ordinating with team members while assigning tasks.
 4. A team member can belong to multiple Groups and report to more than one manager.